A Survey on Spoken Italian Datasets and Corpora: Categorization of Spoken Italian Datasets and Corpora

 \subsubsection{Read Speech}

 Read speech datasets provide clean, controlled recordings, ideal for tasks like ASR training and text-to-speech systems \cite{ngueajio_hey_2022},\cite{kharitonov_speak_2023}. \\ The \textbf{\textbf{MLS dataset}} \cite{pratap_mls_2020, noauthor_mls_nodate}, for instance, features 279 hours of Italian read speech derived from public domain audiobooks.
-Another significant contribution comes from Mozilla’s \textbf{\textbf{Common Voice}} project \cite{noauthor_common_nodate}, a crowdsourced effort that has amassed over 1,000 hours of Italian read speech contributed by volunteers from various demographics, ensuring a diverse representation.
+Another significant contribution comes from Mozilla’s \textbf{\textbf{Common Voice}} project \cite{noauthor_common_nodate}, a crowd-sourced effort that has collected over 1,000 hours of Italian read speech contributed by volunteers from various demographics, ensuring a diverse representation.